YSG (Yatsen Holding Limited) stock is in for a key growth catalyst - The Dwinnex

 Earnings Estimates

-There are 2 different market analysts currently analyzing its stock.
+As of right now, 2 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.04 for the current quarter, with a high estimate of -$0.03 and a low estimate of -$0.04, while EPS last year was -$0.05.
 The consensus estimate for the next quarter is -$0.05, with high estimates of -$0.05 and low estimates of -$0.06.

 Analysts are recommending an EPS of between -$0.07 and -$0.19 for the fiscal current year, implying an average EPS of -$0.13.
 EPS for the following year is -$0.06, with 4 analysts recommending between $0.01 and -$0.13.